 glTF 2.0

 glTF 2.0 is a new standard that was developed by Khronos to enable Physically Based Rendering. glTF 2.0 offers a compact and low-level representation of a scene graph. glTF 2.0 offers a flat hierarchy of the scene graph representation to simplify the processing. glTF 2.0 scene graphs are represented in JSON to ease the integration in web environments.
-The glTF 2.0 specification is designed to elimate redundancy in the representation and to offer efficient indexing of the different objects in the scene graph.
+The glTF 2.0 specification [ref] is designed to eliminate redundancy in the representation and to offer efficient indexing of the different objects in the scene graph.

 The structure of a glTF 2.0 scene graph document is arranged as follows: